The Market

 Some landlords and management companies, especially those in larger buildings or complexes, use software that sets rental rates according to real-time market conditions, seasonal trends, competitor prices, and other metrics.

 However, analytics programs can be expensive for landlords of smaller buildings.
-Mom-and-pop landlords are also hurt more by a vacancy than a larger rental building, so for smaller landlords, decisions may rely more on a gut check.
-This is especially so if you are renting an apartment in a house: Are you a respectful, quiet tenant who pays the rent on time?
+A vacancy hurts Mom-and-pop landlords more than a larger rental building, too, meaning their decisions may rely more on a gut check.
+Even more so if you rent an apartment in a private house: Are you a respectful, quiet tenant who pays the rent on time?
 If so, they may be more willing to give you a break when your lease is up.

 In a slow market, if your rent is going up, you might be able to ask the landlord to make a significant replacement or repair.
 One renter worked with a landlord who didn't raise the rent one year but wanted to increase it by $150 per month the next.
-He negotiated it down to $100 and got a bathroom renovation out of it.
+He negotiated it down to $100 and got a bathroom renovation.

-"We were willing to pay more to have something a little nicer," he says.
+"We were willing to pay more to have something a little nicer," he said.

-Bringing up a laundry list of necessary improvements could make for a tense lease-renewal conversation, but it’s not a bad time to remind management about any ongoing issues—for example, the elevator renovation that took 12 weeks instead of the scheduled four.
+What if you have been asking for repairs to your apartment, to no avail?
+It's worth mentioning that history when it's time to renew the lease.
+While bringing up a laundry list of necessary improvements could make for a tense lease-renewal conversation, you could tactfully remind management about any ongoing issues—for example, the elevator renovation that took 12 weeks instead of the scheduled four.

 8. If the rent is rising, ask for a two-year lease

 Asking for a longer lease can lock in the rate and means you avoid going through negotiations again 12 months later.
-This might be something to consider if you like your apartment and are committed to staying in your neighborhood.
-Not all landlords will be open to giving you a two-year lease, but there’s no harm in asking.
+So consider going this route if you like your apartment and are committed to staying in your neighborhood.
+Not all landlords will be open to giving you a two-year lease, but there's no harm in asking.

 —Earlier versions of this article contained reporting and writing by Lucy Cohen Blatter, Donna Airoldi, Nikki Mascali, and Emily Myers.